itsumarfarooq/quizsliver/readme.md

 3. Install it by following the steps described above.

 ## How much data we have?
 The main thing that matters in not code but the MCQ's data the extension had.
-All the MCQ's data is saved in a centralized database so if anyone ever had solved any MCQ at any time, you don't have to solve that again :).
+All the MCQs data is saved in a centralized database so if anyone ever had solved any MCQ at any time, you don't have to solve that again :).

-Unfortunetly, I never used the final version myself but As I shared it with my friends, I'm 100% sure that this will alreay be use by may students.
-Which means there should be alot of data.
+Unfortunately, I never used the final version myself but As I shared it with my friends, I'm 100% sure that this will already be use by may students.
+Which means there should be a lot of data.

 ## For which campuses it is?